Improved Global Guarantees for the Nonconvex Burer--Monteiro Factorization via Rank Overparameterization: Introduction

-\end{itemize} Once the search rank is large enough to satisfy $r\ge n$, it is a folklore result that $f$ has no spurious local minima; see \citet{burer2003nonlinear,burer2005local} and also~\citet[Corollary~8]{journee2010low} and \citet[Corollary~3.2]{boumal2020deterministic}.
-Note that this result does not require $\phi$ to be strongly convex, nor uniformly $L$-smooth over over its entire domain to hold true.
-Of course, setting $r\ge n$ would also force us to optimize over $O(n^{2})$ matrix elements in (\ref{eq:ncvx}), thereby obviating the computational advantages of the Burer--Monteiro factorization in the first place.
+\end{itemize} \end{theorem} Once the search rank is large enough to satisfy $r\ge n$, one can easily adapt existing results to prove that $f$ has no spurious local minima; see \citet[Corollary 8]{journee2010low} and \citet[Corollary 3.2]{boumal2020deterministic}.
+Note that this guarantee does not require $\phi$ to be strongly convex, nor uniformly $L$-smooth over its entire domain.
+Of course, setting $r\ge n$ would also force us to optimize over $O(n^{2})$ matrix elements in $X$, thereby obviating the computational advantages of the Burer--Monteiro factorization in the first place.

-In fact, the overparameterization rank threshold $r\ge n$ was recently shown to be \emph{essentially} sharp by \citet{waldspurger2020rank}, due to the existence of a counterexample with true rank $r^{\star}=1$ but a high-rank spurious second-order point with $r=O(n)$.
-The necessary condition in \thmref{main} further strengthens this result, showing that the rank threshold $r\ge n$ is \emph{exactly} sharp.
-Indeed, for every true rank $r^{\star}\ge1$ and every search rank $r$ satisfying $r^{\star}\le r<n$, the theorem asserts the existence of a counterexample with true rank $r^{\star}$ but a spurious second-order point at search rank $r$.
-We prove necessity by explicitly stating the counterexample as \exaref{overparam} and computing its condition number to be $L/\mu=1+2\sqrt{r-r^{\star}+1}$.

-The sufficient condition in \thmref{main} is able to improve upon the sharp threshold of $r\ge n$ because it further keeps the condition number $L/\mu$ of the convex function $\phi$ bounded.
-Our key insight is that highly overparameterized counterexamples with $r/r^{\star}=O(n)$ do exist, but these must necessarily have condition numbers $L/\mu=O(\sqrt{n})$ that diverge to infinity as $n$ grows large.
-If instead the condition number $L/\mu$ can be kept as an $O(1)$ constant with respect to $n$---which is indeed the case if the convex function $\phi$ is held fixed---then we can progressively increase the overparameterization ratio $r/r^{\star}$, and use the \emph{inexistence of a well-conditioned overparameterized counterexample} to prove that $f(X)\eqdef\phi(XX^{T})$ has no spurious local minima.
+In fact, the necessary condition in \thmref{main} shows that the overparameterization rank threshold $r\ge n$ is sharp.
+Without smoothness and strong convexity, it is inherently impossible to make a global guarantee for a search rank $r<n$, due to existence of a counterexample (\exaref{overparam}).
+The sufficient condition in \thmref{main} is able to improve upon the sharp threshold of $r\ge n$ only because it further keeps the condition number $L/\mu$ bounded.
+Our key insight is that highly overparameterized counterexamples $\phi$ do exist, but their condition numbers $L/\mu$ must necessarily diverge to infinity.
+If instead the condition number $L/\mu$ can be kept constant---which is indeed the case if the convex function $\phi$ is held fixed---then we can progressively increase the overparameterization ratio $r/r^{\star}$, and use the inexistence of a well-conditioned overparameterized counterexample to prove that $f$ has no spurious local minima.

-The gap between necessity (up to an additive constant) and sufficiency (up to a multiplicative constant) arises because each counterexample $\phi_{0}$ we use to prove necessity is a quadratic function that satisfies $\nabla\phi_{0}(M^{\star})=0$ at optimality, whereas sufficiency must also extend to nonquadratic functions $\phi(M)$ that have a nonzero $\nabla\phi(M^{\star})\succeq0$ at optimality.
-Nevertheless, the gap reduces to zero with $r^{\star}=1$ and when $r=r^{\star}$.